BitAcademyDev/documentation/docs/staff/editor/universe.md

 ### Start module

 The start module can be selected using the dropdown menu in the top right.
 This is only used for the student's tour.
 Not the start of the universe.
-The start of the universe is considered to be every module that does not have a [prerequisite line](#lines-and-flow).
+A possible start of the universe is considered to be every module that does not have a [prerequisite line](#lines-and-flow).

 ### Snapping